kubernetes-retired/funding/README.md

 ## How to request funding

-The GitHub repo github.com/kubernetes/funding is used for all funding requests.
+This GitHub repo, https://github.com/kubernetes/funding, is used for all funding requests.
 The issue templates will tell you the information that must be provided.

 After filing an issue please expect to wait 1 week for approval and potentially another week to a month for funding from the CNCF depending on the request size.